sqwxl/type_trainer/README.md

 This project intends to emulate the functionality of touch typing training software (i.e. [keybr.com](https://www.keybr.com/)) with added focus on the special characters used in programming.

-## Training Method

-The training program will initially generate random combinations of words (or word-like combinations of syllables à la keybr.com) and will progressively adapt its output to match the users weaknesses.
-The end result will implement some version "[spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition)" :
-> Spaced repetition is an evidence-based learning technique that is usually performed with flashcards.
-Newly introduced and more difficult flashcards are shown more frequently, while older and less difficult flashcards are shown less frequently in order to exploit the psychological spacing effect.
-The use of spaced repetition has been proven to increase rate of learning.

-Essentially, more error prone characters (or character combination) will appear more frequently, while acquired skills will come up less and less as they are mastered.

 ## User stories (task list)

-### General functionalities
 - [x] I can train immediately from the home page
 - [ ] I can access statistics about my training progress
 - [ ] The website is compatible with assistive technologies
 - [ ] I can resize the window and the page is responsive
 - [ ] I can see all components on small screens (min 1024x768)
-### Trainer
 - [x] I can see a keyboard
 - [x] The keyboard highlights the keys I am currently pressing (linux)
 - [x] I see a toolbar above the text area which gives me access to UI and training settings